 Fun facts about Bornean Pygmy Elephant: Did you know Bornean Pygmy Elephant can achieve a speed of 43kmph and no human on earth can beat them in running?

-Sepilok Orang Utan Rehabilitation centre sprawls over 4,294 hectare of virgin jungle reserves rich in tropical rainforest and mangrove swamp, this sanctuary serves to rehabilitate orang utans that have been abandoned by their mothers, or were formerly in captivity.
+Sepilok Orang Utan Rehabilitation centre sprawls over 4,294 hectare of virgin jungle reserves rich in tropical rainforest and mangrove swamp.
+This sanctuary serves to rehabilitate orang utans that have been abandoned by their mothers or was formerly in captivity.

-You’ll be able to witness the feeding sessions at 10am and 3 pm from a platform and viewing gallery reached via a boardwalk through the lush forest, and later learn even more in the information center.
+You’ll be able to witness the feeding sessions at 10 am and 3 pm from a platform and viewing gallery.
+Visitors can reach the platform via a boardwalk through the lush forest.
+Besides that, visitors can learn even more in the information center.

-The Proboscis Monkey (Nasalis Larvatus) called by local people as Monyet Belanda is one of the most unusual looking monkeys in the world.
-Proboscis monkey is named for its big dangling noses.
-A visit to Labuk Bay Proboscis Monkey Sanctuary would definitely give you one of the most exhilarating and memorable experience observing this endangered species both young and adult leaping from tree to tree real close.
+The Proboscis Monkey (Nasalis Larvatus) is called by local people as Monyet Belanda.
+These monkeys are one of the most unusual looking monkeys in the world.
+The proboscis monkey gets its name for its big dangling noses.
+A visit to Labuk Bay Proboscis Monkey Sanctuary would definitely give you one of the most exhilarating and memorable experiences.
+For instance, you can observe this endangered species both young and adult leaping from tree to tree real close.

 There are feeding session at Platform A at 9.30am and 2.30pm and Platform B at 11.30am and 4.30pm.
 Besides, you’ll be able to spot Silver-leaf monkeys and hornbills as well.
-The sanctuary also has a lodge with air-conditioned twin or double rooms, family chalet and dormitories for those who wish to stay overnight.
+The sanctuary also has a lodge with air-conditioned twin or double rooms, family chalet, and dormitories.
+You may choose one of these rooms type if wish to stay overnight.

 Fun facts about Proboscis Monkey: Did you know Proboscis Monkey is a good swimmer?
 They have webbed toes, an adaptation that enables them to swim underwater and dive as well!

 Gomantong Cave is a limestone outcrop, situated in the district of Kinabatangan around 2-hour drive from Sandakan.
-There are two cave complexes – Simud Hitam (Black Cave) soaring up to 90 metres high and the more accessible of the two, and Simud Putih (White Cave), where the more valuable nests are found.
+There are two cave complexes – Simud Hitam (Black Cave) and Simud Putih (White Cave).
+Simud Hitam (Black Cave) soaring up to 90 metres high and the more accessible of the two, and Simud Putih (White Cave), where the more valuable nests are found.
 Black Cave is a five- minute walk from the registration centre.
 A well-maintained boardwalk gives you easy access to do some exploring.

-Another top place to visit in Sandakan but not because of the nature but the food!
-One of the must-do things when you go to Sandakan City is food!
+Another top place to visit in Sandakan Tour not because of the nature, but the food!
+One of the must-do things, when you go to Sandakan City, is food!
 There are really a lot of delicious Sabah food you must not miss in your Sandakan Tour, especially fresh and variety of seafood!
-One of the best places for seafood in Sandakan is Sim-Sim Water Village, which only few KM away from Sandakan town.
+One of the best places for seafood in Sandakan is Sim-Sim Water Village.
+This place is only a few KM away from Sandakan town.

-Sim Sim Water Village built up by hundreds of wooden stilt houses on the sea which has over one century of history.
-Imagine dining in a floating restaurant overlooking the Sulu Sea with the smell of ocean on the breeze.
+Sim-Sim Water Village built up by hundreds of wooden stilt houses on the sea which has over one century of history.
+Imagine dining in a floating restaurant overlooking the Sulu Sea with the smell of the ocean on the breeze.

-You should try food in Sandakan like Fried Baby Squid, Clams, Prawn Balls, Butter Prawn, Spring Noodle and Century Egg Dumpling.
-The most famous dining area is on 7th and 8th bridge.
+You should try food in Sandakan like Fried Baby Squid, Prawn Balls, Butter Prawn, Spring Noodle, and Century Egg Dumpling.
+In short, the most famous dining area is on the 7th and 8th bridge.

-Take a walk along the bridge and you buy some local-made food as souvenir for friends/family.
-They are famous with prawn cracker and salted fish.
-Sim Sim Water Village is always worth a visit when you happened to be here in Sandakan!
+Take a walk along the bridge and you buy some locally-made food as souvenirs for friends/family.
+They are famous for prawn crackers and salted fish.
+Sim-Sim Water Village is always worth a visit when you visit Sandakan!